 When I discover a scene/subject to paint, I can guarantee you I will feel the need, rightly or wrongly, to shift some things around (lamp posts are never in the right place), and change colours and values to suit my idea.
 I have 2 thoughts about this, firstly, I am NEVER going to find the perfect scene so I might as well get down and dirty right now.
 Secondly, I am an artist, it's my job to make whatever it is beautiful and meaningful and tell my story through paint.

-The message today is, use the scene/subject/photo as your inspiration, not something to be copied faithfully, just because it's there doesn't make it right, if they brought back bell bottoms would you wear them?
+The secret message today is, use the scene/subject/photo as your inspiration, not something to be copied faithfully, just because it's there doesn't make it right for a work of art, if they brought back bell bottoms would you wear them?
 Give your artistic license a whirl!!

 ciao i miei belli amici!!